 This is one of the biggest mysteries of modern time.
 If you buy any form of chicken dog treat, including 100% chicken breast, you will be buying it with a yellow colouring agent.
-So again, while blackdog treats (that include grain) are at least 80% meat, both the combined treats and the 100% chicken breast treats have yellow colouring added.
-Apparently when the amount is such a trace level, it can still be called 100% or full chicken breast or whatever permutation.
-The vast majority of dogs are not allergic or in any way sensitive to the small amount of colouring used, but its in their because humans expect anything chicken (from chicken chips to chicken soup) to be yellow !
+So again, while Blackdog treats (that include grain) are at least 80% meat, both the combined treats and the 100% chicken breast treats have yellow colouring added.
+Apparently, when the amount is such a trace level, it can still be called 100% or full chicken breast or whatever permutation.
+The vast majority of dogs are not allergic or in any way sensitive to the small amount of colouring used, but it is in their because humans expect anything chicken (from chicken chips to chicken soup) to be yellow!

-One of the reason for this seems to be that roast chicken skin is yellow/ brown.
+One of the reasons for this seems to be that roast chicken skin is yellow/ brown.
 Hence chicken chips and all thing chicken have to be tinted yellow or consumers will expect they are not eating ‘real’ chicken.
-Of course natural cooked chicken breast meat (in your oven) is mostly white in most chickens, but if the consumer expects yellow, then they will get yellow !
+Of course, natural cooked chicken breast meat (in your oven) is mostly white in most chickens, but if the consumer expects yellow, then they will get yellow!

 So the answer is that most chicken dog treats 20%, 80% or 100% will be boosted to look more yellow than ‘natural’.